-Genevieve, Executive Director
+Genevieve Jacobi, Executive Director

-After twenty seven years of doing various Social Work assignments for a large Denver area human services agency, Sylvia went to work for ten years as a Social Worker and Administrator for a combined Department of Labor and Denver Public Schools initiative.
+After nearly 30 years of doing various Social Work assignments for a large Denver area human services agency, Sylvia went to work for ten years as a Social Worker and Administrator for a combined Department of Labor and Denver Public Schools initiative.
 In 2006 she returned to the full time practice of Social Work in the adoption arena.
 She has worked for human service agencies doing domestic adoptions and foster and kin care studies and for several international adoption agencies in the metropolitan area.
 She has degrees in Psychology and Social Work and a Juris Doctor.

 — Henry David Thoreau